MicrosoftDocs/ATADocs/ATPDocs/credential-access-alerts.md

 **Description**:

 The Data Protection API (DPAPI) is used by Windows to securely protect passwords saved by browsers, encrypted files, and other sensitive data.
 Domain controllers hold a backup master key that can be used to decrypt all secrets encrypted with DPAPI on domain-joined Windows machines.
 Attackers can use the master key to decrypt any secrets protected by DPAPI on all domain-joined machines.
-In this detection, a [!INCLUDE [Product short](includes/product-short.md)] alert is triggered when the DPAPI is used to retrieve the backup master key.
+In this detection, a Defender for Identity alert is triggered when the DPAPI is used to retrieve the backup master key.

 **Learning period**: